domo141/sfos-pkexec-reboot/README.md

 For completeness, *poweroff* button is provided.
 The use of system power button may be more user friendly, though.

-(I'd be happy if this program gets obsoleted by system-provided reboot functionality)

 Install
 -------